Realisations of posets and tameness: Introduction

-Tame functors indexed by an upper semilattice form a particularly nice category.
-For example, if the values have finite colimits and limits, then so does the category of tame functors indexed by an upper semilattice.
-More generally, we prove (see Theorem~\ref{afadfhsfgh}) that a model structure on the category $\mathcal{C}$ naturally extends to a model structure on tame functors indexed by an upper semilattice with values in $\mathcal{C}$.
+In Section~\ref{afasdfdghfdgjh} we give another motivation for the use of upper semilattices to index tame functors.
+In particular, we prove (see Theorem~\ref{afadfhsfgh}) that a model structure on the category $\mathcal{C}$ naturally extends to a model structure on $\mathcal{C}$ valued tame functors indexed by an upper semilattice.
 This enables the use of homotopical and homological algebra tools to study tame functors indexed by upper semilattices.
 There are situations however when we would like to understand homological properties of tame functors indexed by realisations which are not upper semilattices.
 Surprisingly, a lot can be described in such cases as well.
-The last Section~\ref{sdgadfhsgdb} is devoted to present how one might construct minimal resolutions, Betti diagrams, and how to calculate them using Koszul complexes for tame functors indexed by rather general posets with values in the category of vector spaces.
-These results become particularly transparent in the case of functors indexed by realisations which are described in Theorem~\ref{sdrtyhgf}.
-For example, parental dimensions of its elements can be used to bound their homological dimensions.
+Section~\ref{sdgadfhsgdb} is devoted to present how one might construct minimal resolutions and calculate Betti diagrams using Koszul complexes for vector space valued tame functors indexed by rather general posets.
+These results become particularly transparent in the case of tame functors indexed by realisations which are described in Theorem~\ref{sdrtyhgf}.
+For example, it is noticeable that the parental dimension of such tame functors can be used to bound their homological dimensions, bringing together the combinatorial study of realisations done in the first part of the article and their use as indexing posets of tame functors.

 \textbf{Part I, posets.}